 The Plan Administrator may be required by law to recognize obligations you incur as a result of a court order relating to child support, alimony, or marital property rights.
-The Plan Administrator must honor a qualified domestic relations order ("QDRO"), which is defined as a decree or order issued by a court that obligates you to pay child support or alimony, or otherwise allocates a portion of your assets in the Plan to your spouse, former spouse, child or other dependent.
-The Trustees will establish procedures to determine the qualified status of such orders.
-The procedures will include, on a uniform and nondiscriminatory basis, rules providing for the distribution of nonforfeitable benefits to the alternate payee at an earlier time than benefits might otherwise be available to the participant to be distributed, at the alternate payee's election, as soon as administratively feasible following the determination that the domestic relations order is qualified.
-The Trustees are not responsible for any retroactive payments.
+The Plan Administrator must honor a qualified domestic relations order, which is defined as a decree or order issued by a court that obligates you to pay child support or alimony, or otherwise allocates a portion of your assets in the plan to your spouse, former spouse, child or other dependant.
+The Plan Administrator shall determine the validity of any domestic relations order you submit.
 You are entitled, upon request, to receive a copy of the Plan's procedures for determining the qualified status of a domestic relations order.